 “Apply broad spectrum sunblock that contains zinc and titanium around the nails, and wear UV gloves with the fingertips cut off when it is time to cure your nails,” said Curtis, who doesn’t get gel manicures.
 “I would recommend alternatives to gel nails, such as the new wraps that are available online.”
 (Gel nail wraps or strips are stick-on gel nail products that don’t always require being set by UV nail dryers.)

 Some salons use LED lights, which “are thought to emit either no UV light or much, much lower amounts,” Lipner said.

 Lipner gets regular manicures — which typically last her seven to 10 days — not in an effort to avoid UV light but rather because she doesn’t like the nail-thinning acetone soaking involved with gel manicures.

 “Regular manicures are just dried in the air,” she added.
 “Gel manicures have to be curated or sealed, and the polymers in the polish have to be activated, so that can only be done with the UVA lights.”

-If you have regularly gotten gel manicures, Lipner recommends seeing a board-certified dermatologist who can examine your skin for any skin cancer precursors and treat them before they become a serious problem.
+If you have regularly gotten gel manicures, Lipner recommends seeing a board-certified dermatologist who can examine your skin for any skin cancer precursors and treat them before they become serious problems.
 (Ultraviolet light can also age the skin, showing up as sunspots and wrinkles, she said.)